 I cannot recall seeing a miracle similar to what the gospel writers record God doing through Jesus.
 And so it is tempting to say I have never seen a miracle.
 But is that really the case?
 I am instructed to pray to God.
 A certain portion of that prayer is concerned with thanksgiving and praise.

-But prayer also includes asking for direction, for provision, for forgiveness.
+But prayer also includes asking for direction, provision, and forgiveness.
 And when I pray, at least when I pray appropriately, I am promised that God will respond.
-If God responds by helping me to understand his word, by bringing comfort to one in distress, or by healing one that the doctors have given up on; is that not a miracle as well?
+If God responds by helping me to understand his word, by bringing comfort to one in distress, or by healing one that the doctors have given up on, is that not a miracle as well?

 Too often today, skeptics respond to talk of miracles in one of two ways.
 Either they will accept that something unusual has indeed occurred, but it only appears to be a miracle because we have not discovered the scientific explanation for it.
 Or that the miracle did not actually occur and is a hoax, a misunderstanding, or a coincidence.